demisto/content/Packs/AzureDataExplorer/Integrations/AzureDataExplorer/README.md

 Use the Azure Data Explorer integration to collect and analyze data inside Azure Data Explorer clusters, and to manage search queries.
-This integration was integrated and tested with version xx of AzureDataExplorer
+This integration was integrated and tested with version V1 of AzureDataExplorer.

 ## Configure Azure Data Explorer on Cortex XSOAR